 Field Placement Sites

-Field instruction is an integral part of a social worker's training and experience.
-It involves a close mentoring relationship with a clinical supervisor, multi-faceted clinical experiences, consultation with psychiatric faculty and other discipline faculty and staff, team collaboration, and coordination of care with community professionals.
-Field placements occur in several different settings in the Department of Psychiatry, also known as Strong Behavioral Health, and are systematically designed, supervised, and evaluated on the basis of how successful the intern is at achieving their learning objectives.
+Field instruction is an integral part of a social worker's training.
+It involves a close mentoring relationship with a clinical supervisor, multi-faceted clinical experiences, consultation with other discipline faculty and staff, team collaboration, and coordination of care with community professionals.
+Field placements occur in several different settings in the Department of Psychiatry, also known as Mental Health and Wellness.
+Placements are systematically designed, supervised, and evaluated on the basis of how successful the intern is at achieving their learning objectives.

-The following sites are offering placements for the 2012-2013 academic year.
-All placements are in Strong Memorial Hospital/Strong Behavioral Health (SBH), located at 300 Crittenden Boulevard, unless otherwise specified.
+The following sites offer placements.
+All sites are housed at Strong Memorial Hospital Mental Health and Wellness, located at 300 Crittenden Boulevard, unless otherwise specified.

 Psychiatric Emergency Department

-Strong Behavioral Health (SBH) houses the Monroe County Comprehensive Psychiatric Emergency Program (CPEP) which is located in the Emergency Department of Strong Memorial Hospital.
+Strong Memorial Hospital is home to the Monroe County Comprehensive Psychiatric Emergency Program (CPEP) which is located in the Emergency Department.
 This is a busy environment that operates 24/7.
 Interns have the opportunity to observe psychiatric evaluations and are exposed to a broad range of mental health diagnosis.
 Students will be trained to complete psychosocial risk screens and evaluations.
 They will also have the opportunity to learn crisis intervention skills on the phone and in-person, with patients who are experiencing acute psycho-social or psychiatric crisis.
 A preceptor model of supervision is used, along with a team approach.
-This placement is a good match for a motivated student with some mental health experience, positive attitude and interest in learning assessment, diagnostic and crisis intervention skills with an acute population.
+This placement is a good match for a motivated student with some mental health experience,a positive attitude and interest in learning assessment, diagnostic and crisis intervention skills with an acute psychiatric population.

-Students will work on an interdisciplinary team and learn to complete psychosocial risk screens and assessments, participate in DSM-IV diagnostic formulations, implement treatment interventions, provide crisis intervention, brief therapy, education and support.
-Additionally students will be involved in discharge planning.
-This includes contact with community providers as well as with patients, families and other inpatient staff.
+Adult psychiatric inpatient beds are located on the second and third floor of the psychiatry wing of the hospital.
+Students will work on an interdisciplinary team and learn to complete psychosocial risk screens and assessments, participate in DSM diagnostic formulations, implement treatment interventions, provide crisis intervention, discharge planning and education.
+Discharge planning includes contact with community providers as well as with patients, families and other inpatient staff.
 Students will participate in interdisciplinary treatment team meetings, case conferences, and patient rounds.

-This is a short-term diagnostic and acute intervention unit for children and adolescents.
+This is a short-term diagnostic and acute intervention unit for children and adolescents located on the fourth floor.
 The unit provide crisis stabilization for patients who are typically suicidal or homicidal.

 Interns will be part of an interdisciplinary team that meets daily to review cases and discuss treatment planning.
-They will learn to complete social work assessments, identify appropriate interventions, participate in family/agency meetings, and present cases at team meetings or discharge meetings.
+They will learn to complete social work assessments, identify appropriate interventions, participate in family/agency meetings, and provide continuity of care with outside agencies for discharge planning.
 No previous experience is necessary, as there is significant support for students developing the necessary skills to function in this fast-based rapid turnover unit.
 Previous child/adolescent experience in a crisis setting is helpful.

 The Adolescent Partial Hospital Program serves youth 13-18 who do not require inpatient treatment, but are not able to manage in the community.
 There are social workers and a social work assistant assigned to this program.
-The social workers function as primary therapists and the social work assistant assists with discharge planning and milieu management.
+The social workers function as primary therapists and the social work assistant provides discharge planning and milieu management.
 Students are exposed to family systems, CBT, DBT and crisis intervention.
-The CAPHS provides individual and family treatment as well as group interventions.
+The CAPHS provides individual and family treatment, as well as group interventions.

 Accepts BSW and MSW students

-The students in this practicum complete comprehensive diagnostic assessments and treatment planning, and provision of outpatient psychotherapy for patients requesting help with depression, personality disorders and other mental health disorders.
+The students in this practicum complete comprehensive diagnostic assessments and treatment planning, and provide outpatient psychotherapy for patients requesting help with depression, anxiety, personality disorders and other mental health disorders.
 The student is exposed to a wide range of patients, and learns the theory and practice of various psychosocial interventions, including cognitive-behavioral treatment, interpersonal psychotherapy, dialectical behavior therapy, and brief psychodynamic psychotherapy.
 The students primarily provide treatment to individuals and groups.
 Modalities include the most sophisticated and advanced psychopharmacological treatments as well as time-honored psychotherapeutic ones.
 Opportunities for research experiences are also available.
+Specialized areas for focus include: Deaf Wellness Center and Lazos Fuertes.

 Accepts 2nd year MSW students